afourmy/swap/README.md

 The resulting assignment is the following:

 ![Naive strategy](readme/simple_allocation1.png)

-(image from [Linear Programming and Algorithms for Communication Networks](https://www.amazon.com/Linear-Programming-Algorithms-Communication-Networks/dp/1466552638) by Eiji Oki.)
+(image from [Linear Programming and Algorithms for Communication Networks](https://www.amazon.com/Linear-Programming-Algorithms-Communication-Networks/dp/1466552638) by Eiji Oki)

 ## Another strategy: assign wavelengths in decreasing order of overlapping fibers